Where Engagement is Most Important in the Employee Lifecycle

 - Development: Engaged employees feel empowered to think of new ideas and seek new learning opportunities.

 - Retention: Employees are more engaged when they feel recognized by their employers for their work and are given opportunities to interact and socialize with their peers.

 - Separation: Engaged employees stay in touch with their peers and may provide feedback for future improvements.

 Firstly, I’ll just say that Employee engagement is important in ALL stages, but there are 2 that many companies should be more focused on when trying to implement this roadmap to increase employee engagement.
 The ones to focus on are Onboarding and Retention.
 I’ll explain why I think you should tackle these first.

-The reason you should be tackling engagement in the Onboarding stage prior to the Attraction and Recruitment stages is because you need engaged employees to attract good candidates and the best way to inspire engagement in your new employees is through onboarding.
-It might seem obvious now, but injecting engagement in your employees is going to take a long time and a lot of effort as you might have to embed it into your company culture.
-Best to start with the fresh meat!
+The reason you should be tackling engagement in the Onboarding stage prior to the Attraction and Recruitment stages is that you need engaged employees to attract good candidates, and the best way to inspire engagement in your new employees is through onboarding.
+It might seem obvious now, but injecting engagement into your employees is going to take a long time and a lot of effort as you might have to embed it into your company culture.
+Best to start with fresh meat!

 A good way to jumpstart this engagement process is with fun interactive activities on Orientation Day.
 A scavenger hunt, for example, can help break the ice and connect employees with new hires.

 You’re catching on, right?
 Retention is as important as Onboarding because you want to keep employees around who are engaged and are recommending the company to others.